hackgvl/hackgreenville-com/CONTRIBUTING.md

 Read freeCodeCamp's [How to Contribute to Open Source Guide](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).

-Then, come back and see our ["How to Help"](#how-to-help) section on how to specificially get involved in this project.
+Then, come back and see our ["Ways to Help"](#ways-to-help) section on how to specificially get involved in this project.
 </details>

 # Kudos